5 Ways to Repair Your Marriage After a Major Conflict

 The Role of Apologies

 A sincere apology can work wonders.
 Acknowledge your role in the conflict and take responsibility for your actions.
 A heartfelt "I’m sorry" goes a long way in repairing intimacy.
+This process is important since it is where accountability and emotional repair are central tenets.

 2. Rebuild Trust Through Actions